 |IET 320||Applied Statistical Quality Control||3|

 |IET 350||Industrial Supervision (WI)||3|

 |IET 383||Power Generation Including

 Pneumatics and Hydraulics

 * PHYS 151 required to satisfy General Education Requirement D2 and MATH 130 with a grade of C or better or MATH 140 with a grade of C or better required to satisfy General Education Requirement C.

 Introduction to Machine Tool Processes

-The theory and safe operation of basic machine tools.
-Fundamental practices include: safety, basic mathematics, blueprint reading, bench-work, precision measurement, metal sawing, drills and drilling, pedestal bench grinding, engine lathes, mills.
+The theory and safe operation of machine tools.
+Fundamental practices covered will include safety, basic mathematics, blueprint reading, bench work and precision measurement, metal sawing, drills and drilling, engine lathes and mills.
 One hour lecture, four hours lab.
-Prerequisites: MATH 30 or higher.
+Prerequisites: students must have a Math ACT score of 22 or higher, or MATH 30 (or higher) with a grade of 'C' or better, or ACT WorkKeys Applied Mathematics Test Level 6 or higher.